jheske/orchid-sunroom-readme/README.md

 ## More Tab

 The More screen contains a menu of additional features.
-The only available option so far is screen with a searchable list of all orchid genera.
+The only option thus far is a screen showing a searchable list of all orchid genera.
+Stay tuned for additional features!

 <img src="https://github.com/jheske/orchid-sunroom-readme/blob/master/screen-more-tab.png" height="500" width="250">